sindresorhus/electron-store/readme.md

 For large data, use SQLite or save files to disk and store the path here instead.

+#### Is the config file secure?

+Config files are stored in [`app.getPath('userData')`](https://electronjs.org/docs/api/app#appgetpathname), which is inside the user's home directory.
+The home directory is typically private to the user on all platforms.

 ## Related

 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps and modules